Are you a DIY enthusiast or professional looking for the best reciprocating saw for light trimming or heavy-duty cutting?

 #5 Milwaukee 6519-31 – Best Under 100

 If you’re looking for a heavy duty reciprocating saw for the more rugged environment to tackle the hardest job, Milwaukee 6519-31 is the tool that can meet your need.
 This model is designed for professional work in mind.
-It’s a perfect tool for large remodeling work that needs slice through support pillars or pipes and demolition work.
+It’s perfect for large remodeling work that needs slice through support pillars or pipes and demolition work.

 Its 12 amp motor is enough to complete all your cutting tasks quickly.
 You can cut through ceramic tiling, steel-pipe, concrete-filled pillars, drywall or wood with nails with the right blades at a good pace.
 You have the option to choose the speed from 0 to 3000 SPM that your work requires.